 Discussion:

+This study targeted to explore the Multiple Indicator Cluster Survey data of 2006, 2012 and 2019 and assess the association of several factors with diarrhea and the change of it over time.
 There was a decrease in the prevalence of diarrhea from 2006 to 2012 and an increase in 2019 among 0-5 years old children in Bangladesh.

 The prevalence was higher for 12-23 months’ children, followed by 0-11 month’s children, and the difference is significant compared with children of 48-59 months age group in 2006, 2012 and 2019.
 Children of 0-24 months age group are in the process of developing immune systems and depend on their mothers to be protected [39].
 Also, children from 6 to 24 months’ start crawling all over the house and put whatever they find around them in their month.
 As they gradually grow up, they learn what is not to eat or put in their mouths [40].
 The findings from previous studies in Bangladesh, Ethiopia, Niger, Nigeria, Cameroon, and Ghana were similar to this [13,40–44].

-In 2006, the chance of having diarrhea was significantly higher for children from the poorest families and children from households without improved toilet facilities.
+Findings showed that the chance of having diarrhea was significantly higher for children from the poorest families in 2006 and children from the second wealth index in 2019.
 Children from poor families have more probability to be affected by several childhood illnesses due to poor living conditions, not having enough nutritious food, and poor condition of drinking water sources and toilet facilities [13,40,45,46].
 Previous studies on Ethiopia and several developing countries reported similar scenario [5,40,47].

+Children from households without improved toilet facilities in 2006 and in 2019 were more at risk of experiencing diarrhea.
 Using the composite toilet, bucket, hanging toilet/latrine and going to bush/field causes the unsafe disposal of stools in the neighborhood, which is connected with the chance of having diarrhea among children [47].
 Accessing improved toilet facilities can reduce the unsafe disposal of stools and the transmission of the virus from one human to another, which ultimately reduces the prevalence of diarrhea, supported by the findings from Ethiopia, Ghana and India [48–52].

-After controlling the effects of several factors, we found that no factors were influencing the prevalence of diarrhea in 2012 but children from households that used shared toilet facilities had a lower chance of diarrhea.
+After controlling the effects of several factors, we found that no factors were influencing the prevalence of diarrhea in 2012 but children from households that used shared toilet facilities had a lower chance of diarrhea in 2012.
 This finding contradicts the idea that sharing one facility with multiple families increases the chance of affecting each other by the viruses causing diarrhea [53].
+We found from 2019 data that children from households that used shared toilet facilities were more at risk of experiencing diarrhea.
 However, it is not sure that the shared toilet facility caused diarrhea, but the unhygienic toilet facility contains the pathogens like norovirus, which caused diarrhea [53].
 The toilet facility, whether shared or private, must be clean, and the people using the toilet must practice hand washing after using the toilet [54].
 Households using shared toilet facilities might prioritize hand washing practices over other households, which could cause the findings.
-In 2019, children from the second wealth index and those from households that used unimproved and/or shared toilet facilities were more at risk of experiencing diarrhea.